Thinking like a Software Architect

 Ideally, all major components and their interactions are identified early in the design and architecture process, all components and their interfaces are described, and all responsibilities are assigned.
 Of course, many specifics can be changed and renegotiated later, but a careful architectural design can provide a strong foundation that supports the desired quality requirements and guides the implementation.
 Clearly understanding interactions also helps to identify where continued coordination is needed across teams.

 A component’s interface plays a crucial role in the collaboration between teams building a system as a negotiation and collaboration point.
 The interface is where teams (re-)negotiate how to divide work and how to assign responsibilities.
 Team members often seek information that may not be captured in interface descriptions, as interfaces are rarely fully specified.
 In an idealized development process, interfaces are defined early based on what is assumed to remain stable, because changes to interfaces later are expensive and require the involvement of multiple teams.
 Machine learning introduces a number of additional components and interfaces.
-For example, we may need to negotiate and document, as part of an interface, who is responsible for data quality – (a) the component providing the data or (b) the machine-learning pipeline consuming it.
+For example, we may need to negotiate and document, as part of an interface, who is responsible for data quality—(a) the component providing the data or (b) the machine-learning pipeline consuming it.
 While the machine-learned model is relatively straightforward to integrate as an isolated model inference component with a clear interface, the machine-learning pipeline may interact with other components in more intricate ways, as we will discuss.

 Facilitating experimentation and updates with confidence.
-Even though architectural planning is sometimes derided for too much upfront investment that assumes stable requirements and cannot react to change with enough agility, proper architectural planning can actually prepare for changes and make it easier to evolve the system.
+Even though architectural planning is sometimes derided for too much up-front investment that assumes stable requirements and cannot react to change with enough agility, proper architectural planning can actually prepare for changes and make it easier to evolve the system.
 Anticipating what parts of the system are more likely to change or what qualities will become more important in the future allows it to design the system such that those changes are easier when needed.
-For example, anticipating running a web browser on low-memory embedded devices in the future may encourage to modularize the memory-hungry rendering engine to enable swapping it out easily later.
+For example, anticipating running a web browser on low-memory embedded devices in the future may encourage modularizing the memory-hungry rendering engine to enable swapping it out easily later.
 Anticipating and encapsulating change such that future changes can happen locally without affecting the rest of the system is the core idea behind information hiding.
 It isolates change to individual teams and reduces disruptive ripple effects across the entire system implementation.

 In addition, designing the system such that it can be updated easily and frequently with confidence in the updates will lower barriers to change and increase confidence in deployments.
 Design strategies typically include automating testing, virtualizing software in containers, automating deployments, and monitoring systems, typically using DevOps tooling.